Sequential composition of answer set programs: Preliminaries

-\begin{theorem} Let $H$ be a Horn program and let $P$ be an answer set program. \begin{enumerate} \item An interpretation $I$ is a model of $P$ iff $I$ is a prefixed point of $T_P$. \item The least model of $H$ coincides with the least fixed point of $T_H$. \item An interpretation $I$ is a model of $P$ iff $I$ is a prefixed point of $T_P$. \item An interpretation $I$ is an answer set of $P$ iff $I$ is the least fixed point of $T_{gP^I}$. \item An interpretation $I$ is an answer set of $P$ iff $I$ is a subset minimal model of $P^I$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $H$ be a Horn program and let $P$ be an answer set program. \begin{enumerate} \item An interpretation $I$ is a model of $P$ iff $I$ is a prefixed point of $T_P$. \item The least model of $H$ coincides with the least fixed point of $T_H$. \item An interpretation $I$ is an answer set of $P$ iff $I$ is the least fixed point of $T_{gP^I}$. \item An interpretation $I$ is an answer set of $P$ iff $I$ is a subset minimal model of $P^I$. \end{enumerate} \end{theorem}